-To install the controller:
+To mount the controller:

-- 1. Open the controller by loosening and removing the case security screw at the bottom using the security spline key. - 2.
-Depending on the type of installation, gang box or panel mount, drill the respective holes in the rear cover (Figure 3).
+- 1. Open the controller by loosening and removing the case security screw at the bottom using the security spline key. - Depending on the type of installation, gang box or panel mount, drill the respective holes in the rear cover (see Figure 2 for details).
+For gang box mounting, drill two holes marked "A".
+For flat panel mount, drill four holes marked "B".